What is Writing Call Options

 - writing naked call or Naked shortNaked ShortNaked shorting is short selling in which the seller doesn’t borrow or inquire about the asset that he enters into a contract to sell.
 Therefore, it is a riskier proposition because the asset might not be available at the time of fulfillment of the agreement, and the contract might fail. call

 Let’s now discuss these two strategies involved in writing call options in detail.

 #1 – Writing Covered Call

 In writing covered call strategy, the investor writes those call options for which s/he owns the underlying.
-This is a very popular strategy in writing option.
-This strategy is adopted by the investors if they feel that stock is going to fall or to be constant in near term or short term but want to hold the shares in their portfolio.
+This is a very popular strategy in writing options.
+This strategy is adopted by the investors if they feel that stock is going to fall or to be constant in the near term or short term but want to hold the shares in their portfolio.

-As the share prices fall, they end up with earning as premium.
+As the share prices fall, they end up with earning as Premium.
 On the other hand, if the stock price rises, they sell the underlying to the buyer of call options.